Is there a spiritual higher-power guiding me?

 What things soever ye desire

-When ye pray (visualise)
+When ye pray (visualize)

 Believe that ye receive them

-and ye shall have them(16)
+and ye shall have them2

 Obviously, if such potentials exist and are immediately accessible, the question that becomes significant is what stops us from tapping those unlimited God-potentials?
 By once again applying the God-as Principle, we should be able to appreciate that we limit ourselves (due to inexperience) and are limited by the collective of which we are part (as more fully explained, these limitations are largely due to the immaturity and inexperience of the human race).